 I have a tendency to want to work with everyone I talk to!
 It's funny when I hear myself say that because I'm not necessarily an extrovert.

 I'm not out there talking to everyone.
-But once I do learn a little about someone, I generally like them.
+Once I do learn a little about someone, I generally like them.
 Oddly enough, this has been one of the more difficult hurdles for me to overcome as a salesperson.

 So, to avoid those issues, here are three rules I try to keep in mind as I sit down to do my prospecting:

 I want to be clear that "Palling Around" is not a bad thing.
 This is always a touchy subject because I don't want to give the impression that you should treat your clients like you're the assistant principal.
-But, be aware of your time and the potential of creating a less than professional relationship by forcing a sale.
-Plain and simple.
+Manage your time professionally and don't force a sale, plain and simple.
 I've found that the three rules above help me quite often.
 I would love to hear what works for you!

 Ready to schedule a discovery call with an expert sales consultant?